 (Laughter)

 Nice.
 Wow.
-That’s the time I’ve ever seen that.
+That’s first time I’ve ever seen that.
 Bonus physical resilience.
 Well done, everyone.
-Now that’s worth +1 resilience, which means you have more mental focus, more discipline, determination willpower.
-We know from the scientific research that willpower actually like a muscle.
-It gets stronger the more you it.
-So tackling a tiny challenge without giving up, even as absurd as snapping your fingers exactly 50 times counting backwards from 100 by seven is actually a scientifically way to boost your willpower.
+Now that’s worth +1 mental resilience, means you have more mental focus, more discipline, determination and willpower.
+We know the scientific research that willpower actually works like a muscle.
+It gets the more you exercise it.
+So tackling a tiny without giving up, even one as absurd as snapping your fingers 50 times or counting backwards from 100 by seven is actually a scientifically way to boost your willpower.

 So good job.
-Quest three.
-Pick one: Because of the room, fate’s really determined this for you, but are the two options.
-If you’re inside, find a and look out of it.
-If you’re outside, find a window and look in.
-Or do quick YouTube or Google image search for “baby [your animal.]”
+Quest number three.
+Pick one: of the room, fate’s really determined this for you, but here are the two options. you’re inside, find a window and look out of it.
+If you’re outside, a window and look in.
+Or do a quick or Google image search for “baby [your favorite animal.]”

-Do it on your phones, or just shout out baby animals, and I’ll put them on the screen.
-So, what do we to see?
+Do it on phones, or just shout out some baby animals, and I’ll put them on the screen.
+So, what do want to see?
 Sloth, giraffe, elephant, snake.
-Okay, let’s see we got.
+Okay, let’s what we got.
 Baby dolphin and baby llamas.
 Everybody look. that?
 Okay, one more.
 Baby elephant.

 (Audience) Oh!